 The risk of rising rates has definitely been low down the priority list for many borrowers; seeing any hedging decision as too high an opportunity cost.
 This sanguine view is definitely changing as higher rates now has a real impact; feeding through into higher interest costs.

-JCRA are seeing an increased number of clients seeking to mitigate this risk through a variety of risk management strategies and would be delighted to assist in helping your business identify and manage your exposure to rising interest rates.
+JCRA is seeing an increased number of clients seeking to mitigate this risk through a variety of risk management strategies and would be delighted to assist in helping your business identify and manage your exposure to rising interest rates.